Choosing the right type of origination identity for your use case

 If you answered Yes, you can use a dedicated long code.
 However, if any other type of dedicated identity is available in that country (such as Sender IDs or short codes), you should use the other identity type instead.
 Carriers are more likely to block messages that are sent using long codes if other origination identity types are also available.

-For more information about requesting dedicated SMS long codes, see Requesting dedicated long codes for SMS messaging with Amazon Pinpoint.
+For more information about requesting dedicated SMS long codes, see Requesting dedicated long codes through AWS Support.

 If you want to determine what kind of origination identity to use for another country, return to question 1.
 Otherwise, stop here.